debops/debops/docs/security-policy.rst

 the maintainers of the affected part of the project.
 If you can fix the vulnerability (or have already done so) please consider attaching a patch.
-If you wish to use PGP to send in a report please use one or more of the keys of the team members listed at `debops-keyring`_.
+Please consider using OpenPGP to send in reports.
+You can find the public keys of the team members in the `debops-keyring`_.

 Disclosure process
 ------------------